google-research/perch-hoplite/perch_hoplite/db/README.md

 The **source** table holds information for joining embeddings with the source data.
 Each *source* consists of a unique ID and a string identifier, for example a relative file path under some root directory, and a *dataset name*, which allows defining groups of related sources.

 The **labels** table contains any labels or annotations on the embeddings.
 Each label consists of an *embedding id*, the *label* string, a *type* (eg, positive or negative), and a *provenance* string (eg, annotator's name, or id for the model which produced a pseudo-label).
 You can have many labels per embedding, for example indicating different entities represented in the audio, or different annotator's decisions for the same label+embedding pair.

-The **edges** table is used for fast approximate nearest neighbor embeddings search.

 Finally, the **metadata** table is a string-to-json key-value store for handling arbitrary additional metadata.
 This is used, for example, to indicate which embedding model was used to produce the embeddings in the database.